-The best recovery supplement for runners should include carbohydrates, protein, and fluid.
+Additionally, runners should focus on a good nutrition recovery plan that includes a mixture of carbohydrates, protein, and fluid.
 Ingesting a combination of these post-run will aid in recovery, as protein initiates muscle protein synthesis; carbohydrates replenish glycogen stores and promote nutrient utilization; and fluid fights dehydration and electrolyte imbalances.

 The most important element of post-workout nutrition is consuming a combination of carbohydrates and protein, which is more effective than either nutrient alone.
 In fact, research suggests that consuming protein without carbohydrates after running reduces the rate of glycogen storage and delays recovery .